-Now, there are wearable technology devices that can schedule your plans in your calendar with voice-controlled technology.
+Now, there are wearable-technology devices that can schedule your plans in your calendar with voice-controlled technology.
 The personal trainer is easily replaceable by earbuds connected to a device that tracks your fitness levels and training efficiency.

-Other simplifications include navigation through smart glasses or watches, extra memory in glasses where you can save your thoughts or paying your bills with your ring.
+Other simplifications include navigation through smart glasses or watches, extra memory in glasses where you can save your thoughts, or paying your bills with your ring.
 Making wearable technology as comfortable as possible is very important to secure the future of wearable tech.

 One fantastic concept is the Transense glass which analyzes the non-verbal reaction of an audience listening to you so you can improve your communication skills.
-Young designers are the future of wearable technology ideas which can enhance our daily lives.
+Young designers are the future of wearable technology ideas that can enhance our daily lives.